MicrosoftDocs/azure-docs/articles/container-registry/container-registry-oci-artifacts.md

 * **Azure CLI** - You need a local installation of the Azure CLI to run the examples in this article.
 Version 2.0.71 or later is recommended.
 Run `az --version `to find the version.
 If you need to install or upgrade, see [Install Azure CLI](/cli/azure/install-azure-cli).
 * **Docker** - You must also have Docker installed locally, to authenticate with the registry.
 Docker provides packages that easily configure Docker on any [macOS][docker-mac], [Windows][docker-windows], or [Linux][docker-linux] system.
 * **Azure container registry** - Create a container registry in your Azure subscription.
 For example, use the [Azure portal](container-registry-get-started-portal.md) or the [Azure CLI](container-registry-get-started-azure-cli.md).
 * **ORAS tool** - Download and install a current `oras` release for your operating system from the [GitHub repo](https://github.com/deislabs/oras/releases).
 The tool is released as a compressed tarball (`.tar.gz` file).
-Extract and install the file using stand procedures for your operating system.
+Extract and install the file using standard procedures for your operating system.
 * **Azure Active Directory service principal (optional)** - Optionally create a [service principal](container-registry-auth-service-principal.md) to access your registry.
-Ensure that the service principal is assigned at least the AcrPush role so that it has permissions to push and pull artifacts.
+Ensure that the service principal is assigned a role such as AcrPush so that it has permissions to push and pull artifacts.

 ## Sign in to a registry